Julien-Commes/Advent_of_Code_2024/README.md

 The naive approach is presented in `initial_script.py`.
 To summarize briefly, we use elements of the list of edges to create sets of three interconnected nodes by comparing the elements with incomplete and already created sets.
 The issue with this method is that the number of iterations needed to compare one element of the edge list with all created sets constantly increases.
 Therefore, I decided to look for existing algorithms in graph theory to solve this type of problem.

 The final approach I decided to follow involved creating an [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix) from the edge list, then applying a built-in function from the Networkx library (as I have only a basic understanding of graph theory), and finally applying some conditions (only cliques with exactly 3 nodes and one starting with "t", and taking the clique of maximum length).

+## Day 24

+Today's puzzle involved applying a set of operations (also referred to as gates) and then correcting the set so that it outputs the addition of two binary numbers.

+For part 1, I applied all operations with a system of priority to operations where all elements already have a registered value.

+For part 2, I had to find all resulting wires (i.e., results of operations) that were not well placed, causing the set of operations to not have the desired behavior.
+Since the puzzle stated that the set of operations should result in adding two binary numbers, I first determined what the set of operations should look like for each digit to produce the expected output.
+Then, I implemented a protocol to check if this is what the actual set is doing (for each digit) and registered any misplaced resulting wires.
+I simplified some of the conditions, assuming they would only cover edge cases that were unlikely to be in the puzzle input.

+The code is quite long as it needs to check a number of conditions, but it runs 'fast enough' (less than .01 seconds on my laptop).

+## Day 25

+The last puzzle involved checking if pairs of patterns fit without overlapping.
+The main difficulty was that the format of the input was not optimal.
+Therefore, I first recorded each key/lock pin height,as it was suggested in the puzzle.
+Then, I applied a simple condition that the sum of two corresponding pin heights should not be greater than 5.